 If you deleted a reference from any folder or tab other than the Deleted tab, you can restore it.
 To restore a reference go to the Deleted tab, select the references to restore, and select Undo.

 Copying References From RefWorks to Your Document

 When it comes time to cite your references in a document, such as Microsoft Word or Google Docs, you can use RefWorks to format one or more of your references for easy insertion into the document.
-You can insert a single reference or multiple references, and you can insert them in-line or as a bibliography.
-You can select an out-of-the-box citation style or create your own styles.
+You can insert a single reference or multiple references, and you can insert them inline and/or as a bibliography.
+You can select an out-of-the-box citation style (RefWorks or CSL style) or create your own style.